sharduul/chalk/_posts/2019-10-9-how-to-make-passive-income.md

 ### Affiliate Marketing

 This is the best option if you are just starting with your hustle-journey.
 You don't need to create or manufacture any product.
 Just choose from the best ones out there, market them and earn a commission.
-You can start with [Clickbank](https://www.clickbank.com/) which has a huge market place you can select a product to market.
+You can start with [Clickbank](https://www.clickbank.com/) which has a huge market place to select a product to market.

 You can literally start now.
 Just sign-up on [Clickbank](https://www.clickbank.com/).
 Choose your favorite product.
 Create a value-based content around it to convince people how will the product benefit them.
 And BOOM!
-You have just earned your first commission.
+You will earn your first commission in no time.

-But do note, create valuable content around the product is the key here.
+But do note, creating valuable content around the product is the key here.
 Please do not scam people.
 You can start your blog around it.
 Or an Instagram page.
 Or a YouTube channel.
 The possibilities are endless.

 ### Dropshipping

 This is my new favorite source of income.
-This gives me immense joy and ample opportunities to learn different facets of the business.
+It gives me immense joy and ample opportunities to learn different facets of the business.
 Starting from marketing to customer support - I have learned a lot along the journey.

 The best part is - this is something you can convert into a full-fledged business.
 I know many people that are earning a 7-figure revenue just by doing dropshipping!